Review 765: Avatar: Fire and Ash

 Set a year after the events of The Way of Water and settling in with the Metkayina Clan, Jake (Sam Worthington) and Neytiri's (Zoe Saldana) family grapples with grief after their son Neteyam's (played by Jamie Flatters in The Way of Water) death.
 Eventually, they encounter a new, aggressive Na'vi tribe called the Mangkwan aka Ash People, led by the fiery leader, Varang (Oona "Talisa from Game of Thrones" Chaplin), who has allied with Jake's old enemy, Quaritch (Stephen Lang), as the conflict on Pandora escalates to devastating consequences.

-Family, Home & Trust are the core themes of Fire and Ash the score by Simon Franglen is monumental, the flying and underwater sequences The use of strobe lighting and POV shots when Quaritch is under the influence of a hallucinogen that the Mangkwan inhale is one of many reason why I've never done drugs.
-The lighting and cinematography are all gorgeous, creating an absolutely stunning landscape
+the score by Simon Franglen is monumental, the flying and underwater sequences are jaw dropping.
+The use of strobe lighting and POV shots when Quaritch is under the influence of a hallucinogen that the Mangkwan inhale is one of many reason why I've never done drugs.
+The lighting and cinematography are all gorgeous, creating an absolutely stunning landscape that looks and feels like

 This is the first time in Cameron's Avatar Trilogy where I unconsciously accepted Stephen Lang's Miles Quaritch as the main antagonist of these films.
 In the first film, he was a slightly archetypal Col. villain Cameron introduced and wasn't really sure he warranted a return in The Way of Water.
-Here however, Quaritch steps up his game to become a formidable arch nemesis to Jake Sully because some of the things that he does
+Here however, Quaritch steps up his game to become a formidable arch nemesis to Jake Sully because some of the things that he does are truly despicable.
+At the same time, Quaritch begins to suffer some identity crisis as he resists the pull of the freedom his new lease of life offers, but he can't help but indulge in the As a result, Quaritch simultaneously respects and hates Jake.
+He can't help but admire how Jake has raised a family including his son Spider whom he desperately wants to the father that Jake is, but he can't look past (the way he sees it) Jake's betrays of the humans to the Navi, he'd rather stay stuck and hate as he struggles to reconcile his personal mission with the reality that the RDA don't have his best interests at heart.

-Falco commands authority, ruthlessness & determination in every scene she's in
+Falco commands authority, ruthlessness & determination in every scene she's in.

 We even get some larger appearances from Joel David Moore and Giovanni Ribisi as Norm Spellman and Parker Selfridge after being demoted to cameos in The Way of Water

 James Cameron's Avatar is an astonishing filmmaking achievement; the type of cinema experience that only comes along once in a lifetime.
 All three films are such visionary and revolutionary use of all the special effects tools at Cameron's display, such a pure spectacle that it can only be properly experienced on the big screen.
+The result of a filmmaker taking his time to craft something so much deeper and thoughtful and honing that craft to create something truly spectacular.

 Comments